Achieving Excellence in our environmental performance

 - investment in new low carbon fleet, including hydrogen fuel-based vehicles, and retrofitting of new technologies to existing fleet to improve efficiency

-We continue to re-define our environment reporting processes across the Group, providing greater visibility and ownership.
+We continue to develop our environment reporting processes across the Group, providing greater visibility and ownership.
 These have helped attain a number of environmental awards, and in achieving Carbon Reporting (CDP) and Commitment to Climate Change via Science Based Targets.

 In 2016, for the third year running, we improved our ranking in the global Carbon Disclosure Project (CDP).
 We achieved a Climate Change Performance Band level B, an improvement on last year (level C).
 This achievement signals we are a company that continues to embed climate change into our corporate business strategy.

-Commitment to climate Change Action via Science Based Targets
+Commitment to Climate Change Action via Science Based Targets

 National Express group is committed to ongoing improvements in our efforts to reduce our environmental impact while providing vital low-carbon public transport solutions across Europe, North America and EMEA.